pingcap/docs/reference/tools/tiup/mirrors.md

 ## Usage examples

-This section introduces the usage examples of `mirrors`, including offline installation of a TiDB cluster, and the creation of a private image.
+This section introduces the usage examples of `mirrors`, including offline installation of a TiDB cluster, and the creation of a private mirror.

 ### Offline install a TiDB cluster using TiUP